AndreiLosev/busrt_client/README.md

-This is a client for the broker https://github.com/alttch/busrt
+This is a client for the bus https://github.com/alttch/busrt

 <?code-excerpt "readme_excerpts.dart (Write)"?>
 ```dart